- Federal Medicaid Statute

 Joan Alker and the Center for Children and Families have published a new report about how the new CHIP law will work for Florida children and families.
 Read more about it and check out the interactive map at the Florida Health Justice Project website.

 You can review the guide on the web at the Florida Health Justice Project's website or in our library if you're a member of the practice area.
-The guide is 24-pages long and completely up-to-date covering everything the conscientious practitioner needs to know - including 128 legal citations.
+The guide is 24-pages long and covers everything the conscientious practitioner needs to know - including 128 legal citations.
 The Guide was co-authored by leading experts Miriam Harmatz, co-director of Florida Health Justice Project, Margaret Kosyk of Coast to Coast Legal Aid of South Florida, Inc., and Jazmine-Janine Dykes, a third-year law student at the University of Miami School of Law.

 The Florida Policy Institute (FPI) has compiled county snapshots with data from the U.S. Census Bureau, Georgetown Center for Children and Families and the Robert Wood Johnson Foundation, along with local Medicaid expenditure figures provided to FPI by the state Agency on Health Care Administration.